rina-andria/PowerBI-BrushChart/README.md

 - [Git](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git#Installing-on-Windows)
 - [Node.js](https://nodejs.org/download/)
 - Recommended IDE - [Visual Studio Community 2015](https://www.visualstudio.com/vs-2015-product-editions) (Free for use)
  -  Be sure to install the "Microsoft Web Developer Tools" optional feature.
 To install, go to Add/Remove Programs, right-click on Visual Studio, select Change, then Modify.
 Check the "Microsoft Web Developer Tools" checkbox and finish the install.
+ -  You can install [VSIX Package](https://github.com/Microsoft/PowerBI-visuals/blob/master/tools/VSIXExtensions/VisualTemplate.vsix?raw=true) and use Visual Studio Template from it to create new Visual.

 ### One-Time Setup
 In order to build the Power BI visuals, ensure that you have [Git](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git#Installing-on-Windows) and [Node.js](http://nodejs.org/download/) installed.